pstrauch/3d_vision/README.md

 This repository comes without the data that is part of H2O.
 The dataset can be found at https://taeinkwon.com/projects/h2o/.
 We further provide the object meshes in this repo.

-Since our scripts were run on different environments, please adjust the paths in the scripts according to your local environment and file hierarchy.
-For reference, we provide the hierarchies used for our Swin- and ViT-based frameworks.
+Since our scripts were run on different environments, data paths may differ.
+Please adjust the paths in the scripts according to your local environment and file hierarchy!
+For reference, we provide the hierarchies used for our Swin- and ViT-based frameworks below:

 **Swin-Based Unified Framework**
 1. place the raw h2o dataset in data/h2o/h2odataset
 2. place the object meshes in data/h2o/object_meshes
-3. the extracted data by the scripts are placed in data/h2o/seq_n_mode (see scripts for further comments)
+3. the extracted data by the scripts are placed in data/h2o/seq_n_mode (see scripts for further description and parameters)

 **ViT Self Attention Shaping**
 1. clone the h2o git repo into data/dataset/H2O (https://github.com/taeinkwon/h2odataset) (we need the action_labels)